HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/dxcoreserver.md

 ## Restart DX Core server

 !!! important
-    Running the restart-dx-core command in a Kubernetes-based deployment will not restart all of the server from all the pods, for restarting servers on Kubernetes-based deployments see: [Restart DX Core Pods](#restart-dx-core-pods).
+    Running the restart-dx-core command in a Kubernetes-based deployment will not restart all of the Websphere Application servers in all the HCL DX Core pods.
+To restart all pods on Kubernetes-based deployments see: [Restart DX Core Pods](#restart-dx-core-pods).

 The restart-dx-core command is used to restart the DX Core server.